sspackman99/wss_data_access/README.md

 **web_soil_survey.py** is the python function I wrote loosely based on the function in **soildb.r**

 **web_soil_survey_sample.ipynb** is a jupyter notebook giving a sample query that could be passed into **web_soil_survey.py**

+[Here is a link](https://sdmdataaccess.nrcs.usda.gov/) to the help page that will direct you to answers to your WSS questions

 ## The story